pingcap/docs-cn/tidb-lightning/tidb-lightning-error-resolution.md

 * Syntax error (such as unclosed quotation marks) in the original CSV, SQL or Parquet file.
 * I/O, network or system permission errors.

-Unique/Primary key conflict in the Local-backend is handled separately and explained in the next section.
+Unique/Primary key conflict in the physical import mode is handled separately and explained in the next section.

 ## Error report